 In 2020, BMO Capital Markets welcomed Children’s Aid Foundation of Canada to join their Equity Through Education Program.

 Equity Through Education is a charitable initiative aimed at creating a more diverse workplace by offering support to help bright, deserving people realize their educational ambitions by giving them opportunities they might not otherwise have.
-In the first year of this partnership, BMO Capital Markets will support 30 scholarships and up to 30 bursary students through Children’s Aid Foundation of Canada’s National Post-Secondary Education Program.
+In the first year of this partnership, BMO Capital Markets supported 30 scholarships and 30 bursary students through Children’s Aid Foundation of Canada’s National Post-Secondary Education Program.

 Launched in 2015, the HSBC Bank Canada National Transformation Project provides a range of critical and flexible education-related supports, all designed to ensure students can succeed in their academic journey.
 Supports include bursaries, career related supplies and training, mental and physical health resources, and more.

-In collaboration with Rogers Communications, Children’s Aid Foundation of Canada is thrilled to announce our new partnership with the Ted Rogers Scholarship Program.
-This year, 25 young people across Canada with residential government care experience beginning a post-secondary undergraduate program will now receive $2,500 per year for the duration of their 2 to 4 year programs.
+Annually, and in collaboration with Rogers Communications, approximately 20 young people across Canada with residential government care experience beginning a post-secondary undergraduate program receive $2,500 per year for the duration of their 2 to 4 year programs.